Irish Citizenship Through Your Parent (Born in Ireland)

 You are automatically an Irish citizen — no FBR required

-If your parent was born anywhere on the island of Ireland — Republic of Ireland or Northern Ireland — you are automatically an Irish citizen by birth under Section 6(1) of the Irish Nationality and Citizenship Act 1956.
+If your parent was born anywhere on the island of Ireland — Republic of Ireland or Northern Ireland — you are automatically an Irish citizen by birth under Section 7(1) of the Irish Nationality and Citizenship Act 1956, the descent provision.
 You do not need to register on the Foreign Births Register (FBR).
 You can apply directly for an Irish passport.

 The parent-born-in-Ireland path is the simplest and fastest route to an Irish passport for Americans with Irish ancestry.
 Unlike the Foreign Birth Registration process — which applies when the qualifying Irish-born ancestor is a grandparent or further back — the parent path does not require any registration step.
 You are already a citizen; the passport application is simply proof of that existing status.

 This is citizenship by descent in its most direct form.
-There is no application fee to become a citizen, no witness signature requirement, no FBR queue of 9–24 months.
-The only process is a standard first-passport application, which typically takes around 6–10 weeks.
+There is no application fee to become a citizen, no witness signature requirement, and no FBR queue of approximately 12 months.
+The only process is a standard first-time passport application, for which the DFA publishes a turnaround of 20 working days from the date your supporting documents are received.
+Allow additional time for international post in both directions.

 Republic of Ireland and Northern Ireland both qualify

 For the purposes of Irish citizenship law, 'Ireland' means the whole island — not just the 26-county Republic.
-This has been the consistent interpretation of the Irish Nationality and Citizenship Acts since partition.
-Whether your parent was born in Cork or in Belfast, in Galway or in Derry, their birthplace qualifies.
+That has not always been unconditional: Section 7(1) of the 1956 Act as enacted withheld the benefit of Section 6(1) from persons born in Northern Ireland on or after 6 December 1922 unless they declared themselves to be Irish citizens, and that declaration requirement was removed only by the Irish Nationality and Citizenship Act 2001 (in force 2 December 1999).
+Today, whether your parent was born in Cork or in Belfast, in Galway or in Derry, their birthplace qualifies.

 Parent Born in the Republic